History of Stanford University: 21st century

 John L. Hennessy was appointed the 10th president of the university in October 2000 and under him the university has expanded.
 In 2012, Stanford opened the Stanford Center at Peking University, an almost 400000 sqft, three-story research center in the Peking University campus.
 Stanford became the first American university to have its own building on a major Chinese university campus.

 During Hennessy's tenure the Stanford in Washington Program created the Stanford in Washington Art Gallery in Woodley Park, Washington, D.C., and the Stanford in Florence program moved to Palazzo Capponi, a 15th-century Renaissance palace.
 The university completed the James H. Clark Center for interdisciplinary research in engineering and medicine in 2003, named for benefactor, co-founder of Netscape, Silicon Graphics and WebMD, and former professor of electrical engineering James H. Clark.
 The Science and Engineering Quadrangle (SEQ) was also created, master plan by Bora Architects (then called Boora Architects) and landscaped by Laurie Olin.
 Buildings completed include Shriram Center for Bioengineering & Chemical Engineering in 2014 (named for Ram Shriram and his wife), the Jen-Hsun Huang Engineering Center in 2010, Jerry Yang and Akiko Yamazaki Environment and Energy Building (generally known as Y2E2) in 2008, and the James and Anna Marie Spilker Engineering and Applied Sciences Building in 2012.

 Undergraduate admission also became more selective; the acceptance rate dropped from 13% for the class of 2004 to 4.69% for the class of 2020, the lowest admit rate in university history.

+In 2014, Slate dubbed Stanford as "the Harvard of the 21st century".
+In the same year The New York Times dubbed Harvard as the "Stanford of the East".
+In that article titled To Young Minds of Today, Harvard Is the Stanford of the East, The New York Times concluded that "Stanford University has become America's 'it' school, by measures that Harvard once dominated."
+Further, Harvard Magazine noted that "Harvard administrators do seem to have Stanford in mind" in part because Stanford has been at the "center of perhaps the greatest wealth-creation in history."

 In June 2015 Hennessy announced he would step down in September 2016 to return to teaching and research.
 He was succeeded by Marc Tessier-Lavigne, who had previously served as president of the Rockefeller University.